Ashok Leyland aspires to be among top 10 global commercial vehicle makers | Headlines

 - India

-Hinduja group flagship Ashok Leyland on Thursday said its aiming to be among the top 10 global commercial vehicle manufacturers in the near future.
+Hinduja group flagship company Ashok Leyland on Thursday said it is aiming to be among the top 10 global commercial vehicle manufacturers in the near future.

 According to company chairman Dheeraj Hinduja, the heavy commercial vehicle maker is looking at exploring newer markets.